 Elesclomol is a first-in-class, investigational drug candidate that triggers programmed cell death (apoptosis), in cancer cells through a novel mechanism: disrupting cancer cell mitochondrial metabolism.
-In preclinical experiments, anti-cancer activity of elesclomol has been shown to correlate with certain biomarkers, including lactate dehydrogenase (LDH), which can distinguish between active mitochondria (sufficient oxygen present) and inactive mitochondria (insufficient oxygen present).
-Consistent with these findings in three randomized clinical trials, LDH was an important predictor of elesclomol treatment outcome.
+In preclinical experiments, anti-cancer activity of elesclomol has been shown to correlate with certain biomarkers, including lactate dehydrogenase (LDH), which can be associated with mitochondrial activity.
+When sufficient oxygen is present, the mitochondria generate cellular energy through processing oxygen, and there are low levels of LDH.
+When there is insufficient oxygen present, mitochondrial energy generation is reduced and there is increased reliance on glycolosis, which comes with increased levels of LDH.
+Consistent with these findings, in three randomized clinical trials, baseline LDH level was an important predictor of elesclomol treatment outcome.

 Our current clinical program for elesclomol includes a clinical trial of elesclomol as a monotherapy in AML.
 In December 2009, we presented results at the American Society for Hematology (ASH) meeting showing that elesclomol was active against AML cell lines and primary blast cells from AML patients.
 In February 2011, we announced that the first patient had been treated in a Phase 1 dose escalation study of elesclomol as a single agent in patients with AML.
-This trial will enroll up to 36 patients with relapsed or refractory AML and total baseline serum LDH level less than 0.8 times ULN.
+This trial will enroll up to 36 patients with relapsed or refractory AML and total baseline serum LDH level less than 0.8 times the Upper Limit of Normal (ULN).
 Patients will be treated with elesclomol sodium on a once-weekly schedule at a starting dose of 200 mg/m2, with dose escalation planned based on safety, tolerability and pharmacokinetic considerations.
 The trial is being conducted at Princess Margaret Hospital in Toronto, Canada and at MSKCC in New York.

 We are also evaluating the use of elesclomol in combination with paclitaxel in ovarian cancer.
-In March 2011, the Gynecological Oncology Group (GOG), initiated a Phase 2 clinical trial of elesclomol in combination with paclitaxel for the treatment of persistent or recurrent ovarian, fallopian tube or primary peritoneal cancer for patients with total baseline serum LDH level less than 0.8 times ULN.
+In March 2011, the Gynecological Oncology Group (GOG) initiated a Phase 2 clinical trial of elesclomol in combination with paclitaxel for the treatment of persistent or recurrent ovarian, fallopian tube or primary peritoneal cancer for patients with total baseline serum LDH level less than 0.8 times ULN.
 The GOG is a non-profit organization with the purpose of promoting excellence in the quality and integrity of clinical and basic scientific research in the field of gynecologic malignancies.
 The National Cancer Institute is providing financial support of up to approximately \$300,000 for the trial through its Cancer Therapy Evaluation Program.
 The ovarian cancer trial has met the prespecified efficacy requirement to advance to stage 2 and full enrollment of the Phase 2 study, indicating potential activity in this difficult-to-treat patient population with limited treatment options.